A spin on the Kinni

-Sometimes, the bed was so close to the surface we were barely able to squeeze over it; I had more luck than Torsten, who weighs more and grounded his boat several times.
+Sometimes, the riverbed was so close to the surface we were barely able to squeeze over it.

-It doesn't seem like a good river for beer-drinking bubbas, though Kinni Creek Outfitters owner Paige Olson-Lackey says it gets its share.
+It doesn't seem like a good river for beer-drinking bubbas, though Kinni Creek Outfitters owner Paige Olson says it gets its share.
 Bring a heavy cooler and you scrape; fail to pay attention, you get a snoot full of water.